lacklab/rnaseq-pipeline/config/README.md

 Fastq2: Path to the 2nd FASTQ file

+Dataset: (optional but recommended): The unique dataset identifier.

 # 3. `OUTPUT`
+- `REF` : The reference genome to be analysed on.
 - `RUN`
     - `QC` : Decides if qc analysis will be performed. `True/False`
-    - `PEAKS` : Decides if peak calling will be performed. `True/False`
+    - `QUANT` : Decides if salmon quantification will be performed.
+This path includes Trimming, STAR alignment and Salmon Quantification. `True/False`
-    - `BWS` : Decides if bigwig files will be generated. `True/False`
-- `BW_NORMALIZATIONS` : (If `BWS:True`) normalizes the bigwig files accordingly. `rawcounts/RPM`
-- `BAMPROCESS_PARAMS` : `samtools view` parameters to filter read accordingly.
-PS: This pipeline is uniqe reads and paired samples aware, thus `-f` and `-F` used builtin, but you can change MAPQ threshold.
-- `MACS_THRESHOLD` : The significancy treshold for `macs3 callpeak -q`.
+- `Level` #TODO
+    - `Gene`
+    - `Transcript`

 ```
 OUTPUT:
+    REF: hg19
     RUN:
         QC: False
-        PEAKS: True
-        BWS: True
-    BW_NORMALIZATIONS:
+        QUANT: TRUE
+    LEVEL:
+        - Gene
-        - rawcount
+        - Transcript
-    BAMPROCESS_PARAMS: -q 30
-    MACS_THRESHOLD: 0.01
 ```

-# 4. `REF`
+# 4. `REF_hg19`
-   - `Name` : Name of the genome
+- `FA` : Path to genome FASTA file.
-   - `FA`: Path to the FASTA file of the reference genome
+- `CHROM_SIZES` : Path to genome's chromosome sizes.
-   - `BWA_IDX`: Path to the BWA index files (prefix)
+- `GTF` : Path to gene Annotation file. `GTF` is necessary.
+- `TFA` : Path to transcript FASTA file.
+(You can create this from previous `GTF` with [gffread](http://ccb.jhu.edu/software/stringtie/gff.shtml).)
-   - `CHROM_SIZES` : Path to the chrom.sizes file of the reference genome
+- `STAR_IDX` : Path to STAR index.
+(Generate the STAR index using the files you put here.)